Further Your Education. Further Your Lifesaving.

 That leaves a simple question for every animal organization: Do you have a disaster plan?

-If the answer is no, or if you do but you're not sure it's up to date, please join us and the Association of Shelter Veterinarians (ASV) for The Shelter's Role in Disaster Response with Dr. Elise Gingrich, Supervising Veterinarian at Larimer Humane Society in Fort Collins, CO.
-This free webcast will be held on Thursday, June 21, 2018, at 9 PM Eastern.
+If the answer is no, or if you do but you're not sure it's up to date, please join us and the Association of Shelter Veterinarians (ASV) for The Shelter's Role in Disaster Response with Dr. Elise Gingrich, Supervising Veterinarian at Larimer Humane Society in Fort Collins, CO for this free recorded webcast.

 The presentation will focus on providing care and housing for displaced animals, and will cover: